 PRO TIP: To avoid accidents and injuries, place smaller, lighter items on the top cabinet shelves.

-7. Store Seasonal Appliances and Kitchenware Above the Fridge
+7. Store Seasonal Appliances and Kitchenware in the Extra Space Above the Fridge

-8. Keep Baking Pans and Cutting Boards in the Little Cabinet Above the Stove
+8. Keep Baking Pans, Cookie Sheets and Cutting Boards in the Little Cabinet Above the Stove

 That awkward little cabinet above the stove (and microwave) that’s so hard to organize?
-It’s a great place for baking pans, muffin tins and cutting boards.
+It’s a great place for baking pans, muffin tins and a cutting board or two.
 Keep them organized with a bakeware rack:

 It’s really easy to throw silverware and cooking utensils in one big drawer and hope for the best.
 But it rarely works out well.
 If you can, separate them into two groups.
 Here’s my everyday silverware drawer: